 In Country Transportation

 If you choose to venture out on your own these are your options.
 Rental vehicles with drivers are available for $50 to $175 USD per day plus fuel.
 There are affordable taxis at a negotiated price.
-The taxis stop frequently, are very crowded and usually don’t have seat belts.
+Taxis stop frequently, are very crowded and usually don’t have seat belts.

 Telecommunications in Liberia

 Alternatively, you may wish to purchase a cell phone for your visit to Liberia, as it is the best current means of communication.
-The cost would include; cell phone US$25; SIM Card US$5; and a Scratch Card US$ 5, for a total of US$35.00.
-The $5 scratch card will give the average user approx. 4 days of use.
+The cost would include; cell phone US$15; SIM Card US$5; and a Scratch Card US$5, for a total of US$25.00 plus long distance calls.
+The $5 scratch card will give the average user approx. 4 days of local use.

 Money and Acceptable Forms of Payment

 Until recently Liberia was a cash-only country.
 The currencies used are USD and Liberian dollars.
 Liberian dollars can only be purchased in country.
 ATMs are available in the country, but are not reliable.
-If you are coming for a short stay we recoomend bring enough cash to accomidate your stay.
+If you are coming for a short stay we recommend bring enough cash to accommodate your stay.
 Credit cards are accepted at finer establishments such as hotels in Monrovia.

 A wide variety of styles are acceptable in Liberia.
-Women and men will dress in traditional Liberian attire one day and switch to western sttire the next day.
-Liberians take great pride in their appearance and although it is a poor country, you will see some very well dressed people here.
+Women and men will dress in traditional Liberian attire one day and switch to western attire the next day.
+Liberians take great pride in their appearance and although it is a poor country, you will many well-dressed people here.
 You’ll tend to only see adults wearing shorts in very casual settings.
-Liberia is a hot and humid country with the average daily high being about 34 degrees in the dry season with about 85% humidity.
+Liberia is a hot and humid country with an average daily high being about 34 degrees in the dry season with about 85% humidity.
 Keep this in mind when packing.
 Out compound and office is a casual dress environment.

-Foreign men seem to be able to get away with wearing shorts and although locals may consider this undignified.
-We recommend light weight pants and shorts and we will let you know when its appropriate to wear shorts or pants.
-Bring at least nice pair of slacks and a button up shirt as if attend an event, you will be in the company of very well dressed local people.
+As for men, foreigners seem to be able to get away with wearing shorts, although locals may consider this undignified.
+We recommend lightweight pants and shorts and we will let you know when it’s appropriate to wear shorts or pants.
+Bring at least one nice pair of pants and a button up shirt in case we need to attend an event.

 This is a difficult subject to explain in a few paragraphs.
 Basically, expect things to be different from home and be prepared to roll with the new experiences.
 The following are a few things we want to mention.

-Liberians are very interactive people.
+In general, Liberians are very interactive people.
 It is considered normal here to yell at someone who is walking down the street or offer advice to strangers.
-Visitors will often be called white man or white lady (if you are Caucasian) and women will be referred to as mommy or missy.
-There is no need to take offense at this.
+Caucasian visitors will often be called white man or white lady and women will be referred to as mommy, aunty or missy.
+There is no need to take offence at this.

 The effects of the war can be seen everywhere from the buildings to the people.
 There are a great number of amputees here.
 Some of them are functioning very well in Liberian society due to retraining programs while others choose to beg for a living.
 It is up to you whether you want to give or not.

 Over 20 African languages are spoken in Liberia, but English is the official language.
-Having said that, the local version of English they speak can be difficult to understand.
+Having said that, the local version of English they speak can take some ti to understand.
 Liberian English is quite distinct from British or American usage.
-It has some archaic American expressions held over from the “pioneers” of the 1800s (like “vexed” for angry), but it also has some British and other diverse expressions.
+It has some expressions held over from the “pioneers” of the 1800s (like “vexed” for angry), but it also has some British and other diverse expressions.

-Pronunciation tends to drop the final consonant of words ending in consonants, so that “Jared” sounds just like “Jerry”.
+Pronunciation tends to drop the final consonant of words ending in consonants so that “Kent” sounds just like “Ken”.
 “Th” is often pronounced like a “T”, and so “think” becomes “tink”, and “Thank You” becomes “tank you”.
-At the end of a word, “th” is often pronounced as an “F” (i.e., ‘truth’ becomes “truf”, and “Ruth” becomes “roof”).
+At the end of a word, “th” is often pronounced as an “F” (i.e., “Ruth” becomes “roof”).
 Word order is often quite different as well, so that question sentences are phrased differently than in Standard English.
 For example, the question “When did you take the exam?” becomes “What time you took the exam?”.